J E T H R O ..T U L L

 Jethro Tull - Minstrel in the Gallery (Chrysalis) 1975

-A fan favorite and one of Tull's most successful albums, yet one that does not contain much in the way of hits.
-In my opinion this is not a bad thing.
-"Baker St. Muse" is a phenomenal, epic length song.
-Not only is it one of the best on the album, but one of Tull's best overall.
+"Baker St. Muse" is definitely the stand alone track on this collection.
+It is a phenomenal, progressive and epic song clocking in at over sixteen minutes.
+I'd put this in the same category as Yes' "Gates of Delirium" and Genesis' "Supper's Ready".
+Not only is it one of the best songs on the album, but one of Tull's best overall.
 I am also partial to the hard rockin' "Minstrel in the Gallery" and the dynamic "Cold Wind to Valhalla."
 "Requiem" is a nice acoustic number featuring Ian Anderson singing and playing an acoustic guitar along with a small string orchestra.

 Jethro Tull - Too Old to Rock'n'Roll, Too Young to Die (Chrysalis) 1976